membraneframework/membrane_template_plugin/README.md

 This repository contains template a template for new elements.

+Check out different branches for other flavours of template

 # Installation

 Add the following line to your `deps` in `mix.exs`.
 Run `mix deps.get`.